Blog

 Your financial needs change throughout your life as well.
 What was important to you at 25 may not matter at all by the time you hit 50.
 The priorities of middle age wouldn't even have entered your mind back then.
 And your personal and estate planning strategies should change right along with those life stages.

 Those of us who are members of the Baby Boomer generation who are still lucky enough to have one or both parents living are now facing some tough decisions when it comes to caring for our parents.
-It’s important to help them retain their independence and personal dignity for as long as possible, but if they are reaching a point where they cannot manage everything (whether due to physical or mental deterioration, or a combination of both), it becomes necessary to appoint someone close to them to take over those actions and decisions that they are no longer able to handle.
+It is important to help them retain their independence and personal dignity for as long as possible, but if they are reaching a point where they cannot manage everything (whether due to physical or mental deterioration, or a combination of both), it becomes necessary to appoint someone close to them to take over those actions and decisions that they are no longer able to handle.

 - 2025